fablabnbg/inkscape-silhouette/README.md

 ### Bluetooth

 Bluetooth-capable cutters (Cameo 3 and newer, Portrait 2 and newer, Curio 2, and similar) can be driven wirelessly instead of over USB.
-Pair the cutter with your operating system first, then use the **Bluetooth** tab in the GUI (or `--bluetooth_scan` / `--bluetooth_addr` on the CLI).
+The **Bluetooth** tab offers two transports:

+- **Bluetooth Classic (RFCOMM)** on Linux and Windows.
+Pair the cutter with the operating system and select it by MAC address.
+- **Bluetooth Low Energy (BLE)** through `bleak`.
+BLE does not require Bluetooth Classic pairing and selects the cutter by its advertised name or an optional platform-local identifier.
+The macOS installer includes this dependency.

+The complete BLE flow has been verified with Inkscape 1.4.4 on macOS and a Silhouette Cameo 5 Alpha using the pen attachment.
+Other platforms supported by `bleak` may also work, but the current physical hardware verification is on macOS.
 See [Connecting over Bluetooth](./USERGUIDE.md#connecting-over-bluetooth) for step-by-step instructions.

-Bluetooth is currently supported on **Linux and Windows only**; macOS lacks Python RFCOMM socket support, so USB must be used there for now (contributions to add macOS Bluetooth are welcome).

 ---